Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Getting_started.md

 Please note that this is a Beta version of the Rainbow CLI application which is still undergoing final testing before its official release.
 The Rainbow CLI application and the documentation are provided on a "as is" and "as available" basis.
 Before releasing the official release, all these content can change depending on the feedback we receive in one hand and the developpement of the Rainbow official product in the other hand.

-Alcatel-Lucent Enterprise will not be liable for any loss, whether such loss is direct, indirect, special or consequential, suffered by any party as a result of their use of the Rainbow CLI Application for Node.js, the application sample software or the documentation content.
+Alcatel-Lucent Enterprise will not be liable for any loss, whether such loss is direct, indirect, special or consequential, suffered by any party as a result of their use of the Rainbow CLI application, the application sample software or the documentation content.

 If you encounter any bugs, lack of functionality or other problems regarding the Rainbow CLI application, the application samples or the documentation, please let us know immediately so we can rectify these accordingly.
 Your help in this regard is greatly appreciated.